oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

   NAME                 URL
   weblogic-operator    https://oracle.github.io/weblogic-kubernetes-operator/charts
   ```
-- To use this option assuming you have named
+- For example, assuming you have named
   your repository `weblogic-operator`, simply
   use `weblogic-operator/weblogic-operator` in your Helm
   commands when specifying the chart location.